wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/01-getting-set-up-for-block-development.md

 This is useful if you are working on multiple projects that require different versions of Node.js and npm.

 Now that you have all the required tools, you can begin your block development journey.

+## Additional resources

+The WordPress Developer documentation has an entire section dedicated to the [Block Editor Handbook](https://developer.wordpress.org/block-editor/), which contains a wealth of information on block development.
+It is recommended reading if you want to get a better understanding of how blocks work, and how to develop them.